Optimal Uncertainty Quantification under General Moment Constraints on Input Subdomains: Numerical Examples

 We next illustrate the developed OUQ framework through an application involving the performance of an AZ31B magnesium alloy plate subjected to normal impact by a heavy steel ball, as shown in Fig.~\ref{fig:impact_geo}(a).
 The plate measures $10$~cm in both length and width, with a thickness of $0.35$~cm, while the ball has a diameter of $1.12$~cm.
-The impact velocity is $200$~m/s.
 The design specification is defined in terms of the maximum backface deflection of the plate $Y$, illustrated in Fig.~\ref{fig:impact_geo}(b).
-The system is considered safe if the maximum backface deflection remains below a prescribed threshold $Y_{\mathrm{c}}$.
+The system is considered safe if the maximum backface deflection remains below a prescribed threshold $Y^{\mathrm{c}}$.
 Otherwise, the design is deemed to have failed.
-Throughout this section, the failure threshold is set to $Y_{\mathrm{c}} = 1.01$~cm.
-We further assume that all uncertainty arises from imperfect characterization of the constitutive response of the plate.
-As a representative scenario, the plate is assumed to be well described by the Johnson-Cook (JC) plasticity model~\cite{johnson1983constitutive} under the conditions of interest, while the model parameters remain uncertain.
+We further assume that all uncertainty arises from imperfect characterization of the material variables and impact conditions.
+Specifically, the ten uncertain inputs consist of nine parameters associated with the target material model and the impact velocity.
 Partial information about the input probability measure is assumed to be available, specifically in the form of statistical moment constraints defined over subdomains.
+This allows the proposed OUQ framework to be examined in a substantially higher-dimensional setting.
 For simplicity, the projectile is assumed to be free of uncertainty.